sumitdas079/Clobber_MERN/README.md

-# CLOBBER - a ecommerce website
+# CLOBBER - an ecommerce website

 An ecommerce website built using the MERN stack, Redux and Bootstrap